pulp/pulp_rpm/docs/tech-reference/types.rst

  Issued date of the erratum.
 Expected format "YYYY-MM-DD HH:MM:SS"

 ``severity``
  severity of the erratum.
-Valid values include Low, Moderate, High
+Valid values include "Low", "Moderate", "High"

 ``references``
  Reference information associated with this erratum

 ``pkglist``
- Includes package information associated with this erratum.
+ Includes package information associated with this erratum

 ``rights``
- Copyrights information associated for the erratum.
+ Copyrights information associated for the erratum

 ``summary``
- Detailed summary information for this erratum.
+ Detailed summary information for this erratum

 ``solution``
- Detailed Solution information for this erratum.
+ Detailed Solution information for this erratum

 ``from_str``
- Typically an email address of the erratum issuer.
+ Typically an email address of the erratum issuer

 ``pushcount``
- Number of times the erratum has been pushed.
+ Number of times the erratum has been pushed

 ``reboot_suggested``
- Flag indicating if this erratum is installed it will require a reboot of the system.
+ Flag indicating if this erratum is installed it will require a reboot of the system

 Distribution
 -------------